The PR BlogCreativityThe Rabbit HoleZombie Apocalypse Survival Skills for PR Professionals

 Strategic Operations for the Zombie Apocalypse

 As the dust settles, there has to be some division of labour.
-And as a student of human behaviour, the public relations professional can help people understand their roles in this brave new and disrupted world.
+As a student of human behaviour, the public relations professional can help people understand their roles in this brave new and disrupted world.

 As all PR professionals know — there’s always a bigger picture.